vietnd96/bulk-repositories/README.md

 ```shell
 fs-test-automation$ mvn clean install
 ```
-#### 5. Ensure that selenium-server.jar and drivers are downloaded successfully
+#### 5. Ensure that selenium-server jar and drivers are downloaded successfully
 Noted: Below result is tested on Ubuntu.
 Based on OS, the packages would be downloaded.
 ```shell
 fs-test-automation$ ls -1 test-webdriver-downloader/Drivers